Howard K. Smith: World War II

 Upon graduating, Smith worked for the New Orleans Item, with United Press in London, and with The New York Times.
 In January 1940, Smith was sent to Berlin, where he joined the Columbia Broadcasting System under Edward R. Murrow.
 He visited Hitler's mountain retreat at Berchtesgaden and interviewed many leading Nazis, including Hitler himself, Schutzstaffel or "SS" leader Heinrich Himmler and Propaganda Minister Joseph Goebbels.

 He was one of the last American reporters to leave Berlin before Germany and the United States went to war.
 His 1942 book, Last Train from Berlin: An Eye-Witness Account of Germany at War describes his observations from Berlin in the year after the departure of Berlin Diary author William L. Shirer.
 Last Train from Berlin became an American best-seller and was reprinted in 2001, shortly before Smith's death.

 Smith became a significant member of the "Murrow Boys" that made CBS the dominant broadcast news organization of the era.
 In May 1945, he returned to Berlin to recap the German surrender.

 Post-war

 In 1946, Smith went to London for CBS with the title of chief European correspondent.
 In 1947, he made a long broadcasting tour of most of the nations of Europe, including behind the Iron Curtain.
 In 1949, Knopf published his The State of Europe, a 408-page country-by-country survey of Europe that drew on these experiences and that argued "both the American and the Russian policies are mistaken"; he advocated more "social reform" for Western Europe and more "political liberty" for Eastern Europe.

 Despite these criticisms of Soviet policies, Smith was one of 151 alleged Communist sympathizers named in the Red Channels report issued in June 1950 at the beginning of the Red Scare, effectively placing him on the Hollywood blacklist.

+Beginning on January 11, 1959, Smith moderated Behind the News with Howard K. Smith, a CBS-TV program "analying news events and the significance of issues in the news".
+The sustaining program was broadcast on Sundays from 6 to 6:30 p.m.
+Eastern Time.